brotatotes/bht-automation/bht gen 3/1 Thessalonians/Chapter 3/1 Thessalonians 3 11 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 01:41:20
+- Timestamp: 12-19-2023 13:59:12
 - Choicest Prompt: "choicest prompt v0.4"
-- BHT Prompt: "bht prompt v0.7"
+- BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 86
+- BHT Word Count: 88
-- BHT Commentary Usage: 32.79%
+- BHT Commentary Usage: 41.07%
-- BHT Quality Score: 2.1736682442132804
+- BHT Quality Score: 2.2175050539345644
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (61):
+- ChatGPT injected words (56):
-	['a', 'absolute', 'accomplished', 'acknowledging', 'and', 'be', 'blessings', 'both', 'but', 'by', 'christ', 'come', 'companions', 'desired', 'direct', 'divinity', 'essential', 'expedite', 'father', 'god', 'guidance', 'hand', 'hindered', 'his', 'if', 'illustrates', 'indicating', 'it', 'jesus', 'obstacles', 'of', 'on', 'our', 'path', 'paul', 'power', 'pray', 'recognizing', 'reliance', 'removing', 'request', 's', 'satan', 'shared', 'showcasing', 'singular', 'son', 'suggests', 'that', 'the', 'thessalonians', 'they', 'this', 'though', 'through', 'to', 'unity', 'verb', 'verse', 'way', 'will']
+	['absolute', 'acknowledging', 'and', 'apostle', 'are', 'as', 'being', 'believes', 'between', 'blessings', 'can', 'christ', 'direct', 'divine', 'energy', 'essential', 'expresses', 'father', 'for', 'god', 'guidance', 'he', 'him', 'himself', 'hindrances', 'in', 'is', 'it', 'jesus', 'just', 'lord', 'not', 'of', 'one', 'overcome', 'power', 'prayer', 'praying', 'rank', 'reveals', 's', 'satan', 'singular', 'son', 'source', 'suggests', 'that', 'the', 'their', 'through', 'to', 'trust', 'unity', 'verb', 'way', 'will']
-- ChatGPT injected words (significant words only) (41):
+- ChatGPT injected words (significant words only) (33):
-	['absolute', 'accomplished', 'acknowledging', 'blessings', 'christ', 'come', 'companions', 'desired', 'direct', 'divinity', 'essential', 'expedite', 'father', 'god', 'guidance', 'hand', 'hindered', 'illustrates', 'indicating', 'jesus', 'obstacles', 'path', 'paul', 'power', 'pray', 'recognizing', 'reliance', 'removing', 'request', 's', 'satan', 'shared', 'showcasing', 'singular', 'son', 'suggests', 'thessalonians', 'unity', 'verb', 'verse', 'way']
+	['absolute', 'acknowledging', 'apostle', 'believes', 'blessings', 'christ', 'direct', 'divine', 'energy', 'essential', 'expresses', 'father', 'god', 'guidance', 'hindrances', 'jesus', 'lord', 'overcome', 'power', 'prayer', 'praying', 'rank', 'reveals', 's', 'satan', 'singular', 'son', 'source', 'suggests', 'trust', 'unity', 'verb', 'way']

 ### Logs
-- Attempt 1 BHT: Our verse highlights the absolute power of God and Jesus, emphasizing that if they expedite a way, it will be accomplished.
-While Paul and his companions desired to come to the Thessalonians but were hindered by Satan, the singular verb used suggests the essential unity of the Father and Son.
-Paul acknowledges that the successful outcome of their journey is a fitting subject for prayer and asks God, the Father of all, and Jesus, our Lord, to direct their path straight to the Thessalonians.
-This prayer acknowledges the divine rank, power, and energy of both God and Christ, emphasizing that all blessings come through Christ's hand.
-Thus, this verse reminds us of our need for God's guidance and the shared divinity and power of the Father and Son.
+- Attempt 1 BHT: Praying for God Himself and the Lord Jesus to direct their way, the apostle expresses the unity of will and absolute power between the Father and the Son.
+It is through their guidance that the apostle believes he can overcome the hindrances of Satan.
+As the singular verb suggests, the Father and Son are one in essential being, not just in unity of will.
+It is fitting to offer this prayer to God as the First Person of the Trinity, believing that the Lord Jesus has the power to direct and fulfill their desires.
+The apostle's prayer reveals their trust in the divine rank and power of Christ, acknowledging Him as the source of energy and blessings.
-- 🔄 1 Thessalonians 3:11 (attempt 1, 130 words, 36.0% quotes quality score: 2.338312754863969, V2 normalized quality score: 69.09, commentator tiers 1-3: 30.01%, 28.74%, 41.24%)
+- 🔄 1 Thessalonians 3:11 (attempt 1, 118 words, 39.39% quotes quality score: 2.293014832010813, V2 normalized quality score: 67.58, commentator tiers 1-3: 27.03%, 35.5%, 37.47%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 2 BHT: Acknowledging the absolute power of God and Jesus, this passage highlights the unity of the Father and Son in their ability to expedite a way according to their will.
-Paul and his companions desired to visit the Thessalonians, but Satan hindered them.
-However, through prayer, they recognize that the prosperous outcome of their journey is a suitable subject to bring before God and Jesus, asking them to make a direct path, removing all obstacles.
-This reaffirms the shared divinity, power, and blessings bestowed through Christ's hand.
+- Attempt 2 BHT: Praying for God Himself and the Lord Jesus to direct their way, the apostle expresses the unity of will and absolute power between the Father and the Son.
+It is through their guidance that the apostle believes he can overcome the hindrances of Satan.
+As the singular verb suggests, the Father and Son are one in essential being, not just in unity of will.
+The apostle's prayer reveals their trust in the divine rank and power of Christ, acknowledging Him as the source of energy and blessings.
-- 🔄 1 Thessalonians 3:11 (attempt 2, 87 words, 32.26% quotes quality score: 2.0982312988298344, V2 normalized quality score: 61.11, commentator tiers 1-3: 30.52%, 29.48%, 40.0%)
+- 🔄 1 Thessalonians 3:11 (attempt 2, 88 words, 41.07% quotes quality score: 2.2175050539345644, V2 normalized quality score: 65.07, commentator tiers 1-3: 28.92%, 33.79%, 37.29%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'PASSAGE' FOUND IN BHT!
-- Attempt 3 BHT: Emphasizing the absolute power of God and Jesus, this verse underscores their unity and ability to expedite their will.
-Though hindered by Satan, Paul and his companions sought God and Jesus' guidance, recognizing that the outcome of their journey was a fitting matter for prayer.
-They asked God and Jesus to remove obstacles and make a direct path, highlighting the shared divinity and power between them.
-This reveals our dependence on God's guidance and the blessings bestowed through Christ's hand.
+- Attempt 3 BHT: Praying for God Himself and the Lord Jesus to direct their way, the apostle expresses the unity of will and absolute power between the Father and the Son.
+It is through their guidance that the apostle believes he can overcome the hindrances of Satan.
+The singular verb suggests the essential unity of the Father and Son.
+This prayer reflects their trust in Christ's divine rank and power, recognizing Him as the source of blessings and energy.
-- 🔄 1 Thessalonians 3:11 (attempt 3, 82 words, 36.21% quotes quality score: 2.104607893053778, V2 normalized quality score: 61.32, commentator tiers 1-3: 28.67%, 31.1%, 40.22%)
+- 🔄 1 Thessalonians 3:11 (attempt 3, 77 words, 36.54% quotes quality score: 2.1650258108354685, V2 normalized quality score: 63.33, commentator tiers 1-3: 26.97%, 35.15%, 37.89%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 4 BHT: This verse highlights the absolute power of God and Jesus, emphasizing that if they expedite a way, it will be accomplished.
-While hindered by Satan, Paul and his companions desired to come, but the singular verb used suggests the essential unity of the Father and Son.
-Acknowledging the shared divinity and power of both God and Christ, they direct their prayer to both, recognizing that blessings come through Christ's hand.
-They ask for a direct path, removing obstacles, and revealing our dependence on God's guidance.
+- Attempt 4 BHT: Praying for God Himself and the Lord Jesus to direct their way, the apostle expresses the unity of will and absolute power between the Father and the Son.
+Mere unity of will between the Father and the Son would not be enough, unless absolute unity were also in the writer’s mind.
+It is through their guidance that the apostle believes he can overcome the hindrances of Satan.
+The apostle's prayer reveals their trust in the divine rank and power of Christ, acknowledging Him as the source of energy and blessings.
-- 🔄 1 Thessalonians 3:11 (attempt 4, 87 words, 36.51% quotes quality score: 2.165847292727811, V2 normalized quality score: 63.36, commentator tiers 1-3: 30.11%, 29.52%, 40.37%)
+- 🔄 1 Thessalonians 3:11 (attempt 4, 92 words, 43.86% quotes quality score: 2.1965278838003264, V2 normalized quality score: 64.38, commentator tiers 1-3: 29.13%, 33.65%, 37.22%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 5 BHT: This verse illustrates the absolute power of God and Jesus, indicating that if they expedite a way, it will be accomplished.
-Though hindered by Satan, Paul and his companions desired to come to the Thessalonians, but the singular verb suggests the essential unity of the Father and Son.
-Acknowledging the shared divinity and power of both God and Christ, they pray to both, recognizing that blessings come through Christ's hand.
-They request a direct path, removing obstacles, and showcasing our reliance on God's guidance.
+- Attempt 5 BHT: Praying for God Himself and the Lord Jesus to direct their way, the apostle expresses the unity of will and absolute power between the Father and the Son.
+It is through their guidance that the apostle believes he can overcome the hindrances of Satan.
+The singular verb suggests the essential unity of the Father and Son.
+This prayer reflects their trust in Christ's divine rank and power, recognizing Him as the source of blessings and energy.
-- 🔄 1 Thessalonians 3:11 (attempt 5, 86 words, 32.79% quotes quality score: 2.1736682442132804, V2 normalized quality score: 63.62, commentator tiers 1-3: 30.85%, 29.36%, 39.78%)
+- 🔄 1 Thessalonians 3:11 (attempt 5, 77 words, 36.54% quotes quality score: 2.1650258108354685, V2 normalized quality score: 63.33, commentator tiers 1-3: 26.97%, 35.15%, 37.89%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'VERSE' FOUND IN BHT!
-- ✅ 1 Thessalonians 3:11 bht prompt v0.7 (86 words, 32.79% quotes)
+- ✅ 1 Thessalonians 3:11 bht prompt v0.8 (88 words, 41.07% quotes)
-- quality score: 2.1736682442132804, V2 normalized quality score: 63.62, commentator tiers 1-3: 30.85%, 29.36%, 39.78%)
+- quality score: 2.2175050539345644, V2 normalized quality score: 65.07, commentator tiers 1-3: 28.92%, 33.79%, 37.29%)